dfex/dfex.github.io/_posts/2018-02-18-you-dont-know-junos.md

 {% endraw %}
 {% endhighlight %}

-Now, let’s start culling entries that don’t appear to be useful like the ones mentioning vector and mbuf:
+Now, let’s start culling entries that don’t appear to be useful like the ones mentioning `vector` and `mbuf`:

 {% highlight html %}
 {% raw %}